BANGLA SERIES, DAY 1 – 4

 LOCAL SLUM

-Just across a rubbish river (shocking) was the neighboring slum where some people live better than others.
+Just came across a rubbish river (shocking) was the neighboring slum where some people live better than others.
 The first house we seen was made out of bamboo and was perched on its own out over the mounds of trash.
 Its incredibly small and the stove and toilet are literally inches from each other.
 I couldn’t even begin to think what it would be like to live there.

 After making our way around much of the slum we circled back to our boat and headed back to our hotel.